Officer shot, killed in South Carolina - NewsBreak

 He said Barr was hit by one bullet.

-Barr’s death is being investigating as a murder-suicide.
-Barr was 28 years old.Video released from Florida wedding with allegedly drug-laced food
+Barr’s death is being investigated as a murder-suicide.
+Barr was 28 years old.CareFlight called to accident in Bradford

 Barr became a police trainee in 2016 and a K-9 officer in October 2020, Cowan said.
 He was paired with a black Labrador and posed with her for his official department photo.